mattpitkin/lancstro/README.md

 2. [SciPy](https://www.scipy.org/scipylib/index.html)

 > Note: "namespace" basically refers to the name of the package as you would import it, e.g., if you
-> import numpy with `import numpy`, then you will access all NumPy's functions/classes/modules via
+> import NumPy with `import numpy`, then you will access all NumPy's functions/classes/modules via
 > the `numpy` namespace:
 > ```python
 > numpy.sin(2.3)
 > ```

-A package can contain everything within a single namespace, or contain various submodules, e.g., parts that contain common functionality that naturally fits together in it's own namespace.
+A package can contain everything within a single namespace, or contain various submodules, e.g., parts that contain common functionality that naturally fits together in its own namespace.
 For example, in NumPy, the [`random`](https://numpy.org/doc/stable/reference/random/index.html) submodule contains functions and classes for generating random numbers: